sooriyaarachchi/pybites.github.io-src/content/pillow-banner-image.md

 ## Step 2. - add a second image

 The second image is the Pillow logo.
 But the original is 442 × 442.
 Let's resize it.
-One way is calculating it [like I did last time](https://github.com/pybites/100DaysOfCode/blob/master/074/text_on_image.py).
+One way is to calculate it, [like I did last time](https://github.com/pybites/100DaysOfCode/blob/master/074/text_on_image.py).
 Another way is using the `thumbnail` method as I found [on this SO thread](https://stackoverflow.com/questions/2232742/does-python-pil-resize-maintain-the-aspect-ratio).

 The offset of this second image gets calculated so it should still work if one day I decide to change the canvas or Pybites logo image sizes.